cbrown5/cbrown5.github.io/_posts/2016-06-21-ICRS-key-insights.md

 ### A future for coral reefs?

-This conference has me both concerned about the enormity of the challenge we face to conserve reefs, but also given me hope that science is contributing to a better future.
+This conference has me both concerned about the enormity of the challenge coral reefs face, but also given me hope that science is contributing to a better future.
 I wanted to finish with some of the key lessons I have learned here.

 1. We can't always wait for better science.
 Our field leaders implore us to get involved with communicating to the public and informing management.
 The science he have now is sufficient to inform a better future.

 2. We need to find more nuanced ways to communicate science to the public and decision makers.
 Often our key messages are lost because they are too dumbed down.
 Communicating uncertainty is a particularly important, but difficult, challenge.

-3. Telling stories about people may be a powerful way to communicate a more nuaned message, that has greater uptake.
+3. Telling stories about people may be a powerful way to communicate a more nuanced message, that has greater uptake.

 4. Coral reefs are of national political and economic significance, as evidenced by attendance at the conference by presidents from three countries.